atom-haskell/ide-haskell/README.md

 #### Haskell project autodetection

 IDE-Haskell works only with Haskell projects.
-When you open Cabal project in Atom, or simply open a Haskell source file, IDE-Haskell will start automatically.
+When you open a Haskell source file, IDE-Haskell will start automatically.

 #### Errors, warnings and linter